 {\em Remark}.
-The provision that $t^\K \tBB/\tAA = O(t)$ is the same as providing that $N$ approach $(0,0,-1)$ on compact subsets away from the zeros of $\AA$.
+The provision that $\K > 0$ is the same as providing that $N$ approach $(0,0,-1)$ on compact subsets away from the zeros of $\AA$.
 It is certainly true when $\gamma = \gamma_1$, and later we will inductively show it is true on the inner rings of roots as well.

 {\em Proof}.
 Starting with formula (\ref{eq:ExactEigenFunction1}), we substitute for $\None$, $\Ntwo$, and $\Nthree$ the values obtained in (\ref{eq:Nofwexact}), to express the formula entirely in terms of $\tBB$ and $\tAA$.
 We get (after multiplying by the denominator and changing the signs of both sides)